cameron-simpson/css/lib/python/cs/README-fileutils.rst

 * @files_property: decorator for a caching property whose value is recomputed if any of a set of files changes

 * make_files_property: constructor for variants on @files_property

-* lockfile: context manager to take a lock file around an operation, such as access to a shared file

 * shortpath: return `path` with the first matching leading prefix replaced with short form such as "~/" or "$LOGDIR/" etc